st3vk/Sciences-Po/tutorial.md

 $body-link-color: #1e6bb8 !default;
 $blockquote-text-color: #819198 !default;
 ```
+You can use [google](https://www.google.fr/search?q=web+color+picker)'s color picker to get the color codes that you want.

+### For Pros
-Only if you feel comfortable enough with web development, you may change the structure of the pages in `_layouts/default.html` and/or make more changes in styles in `assets/css/style.scss`.
+Only if you feel comfortable enough with web development, you may change the structure of the pages in `_layouts/default.html` and/or make more stylish changes in `assets/css/style.scss`.